Macroscopic entanglement between localized domain walls inside a cavity: Output optical spectrum

 {In this section, we connect the dissipative phases associated with DW-DW entanglement to the experimentally observable optical spectrum~\cite{Li2022}.
 This is measured by collecting the reflected output light and passing it through a spectrum analyzer as shown in Fig.~\ref{fig:setup_model}}.

 For this, here we provide a simple compact matrix method to calculate the spectrum for any quadrature set.
-The linearized quantum Langevin equations can be written in matrix form and expressed in the frequency domain:
+The linearized quantum Langevin equations can be written as a matrix and expressed in the frequency domain:

 Then we combine it with input-output formalism to write the output operators in terms of the input noise operators

 The output spectral function $S_{i,j}(\omega)$ for correlations between $u^{\rm out}_i,u^{\rm out}_j$ quadrature operators can be written as